jackeryli/linux-kernel-programming/README.md

 ## Part 2: Rootkit

-- Hide rootkit from `lsmod`
+- Hide/Unhide rootkit from `lsmod`
+- Hook syscalls `execve` and `reboot`

 ## Reference

 This project is modified by CSIE5374.
-I tried to run experiments on ubuntu 22.04.
+I tried to run experiments on ubuntu 22.04 and kernel 6.5.